Wednesday, July 31, 2024

 Look at the details:

 ~ The federal government is to maintain a “biblically based” definition of marriage and family.
 But while marriage can be a religious institution, it is, in the United States, also and always a civil institution.
 And “biblically based” has an uncertain meaning.
-I trust that the Project 2025 idea of a biblical model does not allow for polygamy, concubinage, and death by stoning for disobedient children.
+I trust that the Project 2025 idea of a biblical model does not allow for polygamy, concubinage, or death by stoning for disobedient children.

 ~ There’s no acknowledgement of the woeful life consequences that may befall children raised in dysfunctional heterosexual households.